cgmcintyr/jumpdir/README.md

 ~/Devel/django $ jd othe
 Jumpdir could not find a matching directory :( ~/Devel/django $ jd python
-~/Devel/python $ # jumpdir will choose the first directory it matches
+~/Devel/python $ # jumpdir will choose the directory with the shortest path
 ```

-To edit or view bookmarks use the jumpdir command
+To edit or view bookmarks use the jumpdir command:

 ```
 ~ $ jumpdir add bookmarkName -p ~/Devel/python